AmritRaj23/data-journey-v2/ETL/Dataflow/README.md

 Find & examine the pipeline code in `.ETL/Dataflow/dataflow_processing.py`.

 The pipeline is missing some code snippets.
-You will have to add two code snippets in `streaming_pipeline()`.
+You will have to add three code snippets in `streaming_pipeline()`.

 You need to design a pipeline that calculates number of events per user per 1 minute (they don't have to be unique).
 Ideally, we would like to see per one 1 hour, but for demonstration purposese we will shorten to 1 minute.

 The aggregated values should be written into your BigQuery table.

-Before you start coding replace the required variables in `config.py` so you can access them safely in `beam_processing.py`.
+Before you start coding replace the required variables in `config.py` so you can access them safely in `dataflow_processing.py`.

 <details><summary>Hint: Read from PubSub Transform</summary>